The Solstice Phase I & II – 3534 & 3500 East Capitol Street, NE

 Total Development Cost – $85MM – (Phase I: $45MM, Phase II: $40MM)

 Construction and Permanent Financing Closed November 2017 (Phase I) and August 2019 (Phase II)

-MidAtlantic Realty Partners LLC (“MRP”) and Taylor Adams Associates selected Audubon Enterprises to source $45,400,000 in financing for their ground-up 4% LIHTC development known as The Solstice at 3534 East Capitol Street NE in Washington, DC.
-This development will create 137 affordable, mixed income units and 2,272 square feet of retail space at the intersection of East Capitol Street and Minnesota Avenue was completed and placed into service in October 2019.
+MidAtlantic Realty Partners LLC (“MRP”) and Taylor Adams Associates selected Audubon Enterprises to source $85MM in financing over two phases for their ground-up 4% LIHTC development known as The Solstice at 3534 & 3500 East Capitol Street NE in Washington, DC.
+The first phase of the development, which brings 137 affordable, mixed income units and 2,272 square feet of retail space to the intersection of East Capitol Street and Minnesota Avenue was completed and placed into service in October 2019.
 The second phase of The Solstice closed on $40MM in construction and permanent financing in August 2019 and will create 95 units of affordable housing in an adjacent building sharing some amenities spaces with phase I.

 Other development team members included McCullough Construction, Blue Skye Construction, KTGY Architects (Phase I), SK+I Urban (Phase II) and Kettler Management.
 The development’s common amenities include a business center, a multipurpose club room, an office for PSH service administration, and a fitness center.
 In-unit amenities include carpeting, ample storage including walk-in closets, and EnergyStar appliances.
-There is also a below-grade parking deck with 75 spaces.
+There is also a below-grade parking deck with 130 spaces.